antmicro/rowhammer-tester/doc/playbook.md

 ## Payload

 Tests are generated as `payload` data.
 After generation, this data is transferred to a memory area in the device reserved for this purpose called `payload memory`.
 The payload contains an instruction list that can be interpreted by the `payload executor` module in hardware.
 The payload executor translates these instructions into DRAM commands.
-The payload executor connects directly to the DRAM PHY, bypassing DRAM controller, as explained in {ref}`architecture`.
+The payload executor connects directly to the DRAM PHY, bypassing the DRAM controller, as explained in {ref}`architecture`.

 ### Changing payload memory size